-Which drink is the Dominican Republic best known for?
+Which drink is the Rome best known for?

 Pina Colada one of the top of drinks you need to try while you are in the Dominican Republic but the one most known in D.R. is Mamajuana.

-Do you need shots to go to Dominican Republic?
+Do you need shots to go to Rome, Italy?